silversub/terraform/tutorials/multi_region_web_apps.md

 Great!
 Now that you completed the setup of Terraform and Ansible, you can start provisioning the WordPress infrastructure in {{site.data.keyword.Bluemix_notm}} by using Terraform in Lesson 3.

-## Lesson 3: Provisioning the Wordpress infrastructure with Terraform
+## Lesson 3: Provisioning the WordPress infrastructure with Terraform
 {: #provision_terraform_infrastructure}
 In this lesson, you deploy the virtual server instances, the {{site.data.keyword.Bluemix_notm}} load balancers, an {{site.data.keyword.Bluemix_notm}} Internet Services instance, a global load balancer and origin pools that you need for your WordPress app.
 {: shortdesc}